-It’s also real simple to make, too: Two ounces bourbon, one ounce fresh lemon juice, one ounce simple syrup in a cocktail shaker.
+It’s also really simple to make.
+Two ounces bourbon, one ounce fresh lemon juice, one ounce simple syrup in a cocktail shaker.
 Fill with ice, shake, and strain into a rocks glass.
-Then gently float a half ounce of red wine (preferably something fruity, like Shiraz) on top.
+Then gently float a half-ounce of red wine (preferably something fruity, like Shiraz) on top.
 What results is very deep and complex cocktail that’s a little bit sweet, a little bit sour, and a lotta bit tasty.
 Recipe

-Another well-known-but-criminally-underrated bourbon cocktail, the Mint Julep was a cultural staple in the American south during the 19th and 20th Centuries and is still the official drink of the Kentucky Derby.
+Another well-known-but-criminally-underrated bourbon cocktail, the Mint Julep was a cultural staple in the American south during the 19th and 20th centuries.
+And it’s still the official drink of the Kentucky Derby.
 This interesting bourbon-based cocktail involves adding bourbon to a Julep cup, along with simple syrup, fresh mint, and shaved ice, and turning it into a delicious adult treat for the summertime.
-It might not sound too appetizing at first (We’re admittedly not the biggest fans of mint anything), but it’s one of our ideal cocktails for a scorching summer day.
 Recipe

-The original iterations of this Prohibition-era cocktail usually included rye whiskey (rye was a lot easier to come by than bourbon at the time), but bourbon is most preferred today.
+The original iterations of this Prohibition-era cocktail usually included rye whiskey (rye was a lot easier to come by than bourbon at the time).
+But bourbon is most preferred today.
+What’s the difference you might ask?
+Well, we’ve got you covered.
 The story behind the Scofflaw cocktail is pretty awesome, but that’s not why it makes our list.
 It’s here because it’s really simple to make and delicious.
-Two ounces bourbon whiskey, one ounce dry vermouth, a quarter ounce lemon juice, a half ounce grenadine, and a couple dashes orange bitters, tossed into a cocktail shaker, shaken vigorously, and then strained into a chilled cocktail glass.
+Two ounces bourbon, one ounce dry vermouth, a quarter ounce lemon juice, a half-ounce grenadine, and a couple dashes orange bitters.
+Toss it all into a cocktail shaker, shake vigorously, and then strain into a chilled cocktail glass.
 That’s it.
 Recipe

 We’re real grateful the world is in the midst of another cocktail revolution because so many seemingly forgotten classics are making their ways back to sticky wrap-around bar tops all over the country.
 One of those is the boulevardier, which is essentially a Negroni, but with bourbon instead of gin.
 And while we’re huge fans of the Negroni, it’s a drink we reserve for warmer, sunnier days.
-The boulevardier, on the other hand, which is a mix in equal parts of bourbon, Campari, and sweet vermouth, is a drink we’d take year ‘round.
-It offers the beautiful and complex symphony of the Campari melding with the sweet vermouth, but the bourbon really grounds the drink and keeps it from getting too sharp in a way that gin sometimes fails to smooth over.
-The best part is that it’s simple as mixing everything into a glass, filling with ice, stirring, and then straining into a chilled cocktail glass.
+The boulevardier, on the other hand, which is a mix of equal parts bourbon, Campari, and sweet vermouth, is a drink we’d take year-round.
+It offers the beautiful and complex symphony of the Campari melding with the sweet vermouth.
+But the bourbon really grounds the drink and keeps it from getting too sharp in a way that gin sometimes fails to smooth over.
+The best part is that it’s as simple as mixing everything into a glass, filling with ice, stirring, and then straining into a chilled cocktail glass.
 It comes garnished with a cherry or an orange peel, depending on what you’re looking for out of it.
 Recipe

 The real trick here is properly dissolving your honey into an appropriate syrup with water.
 We’ve seen recipes say the formula should be anywhere from one part honey dissolved into one part boiling water, to three parts honey to one part boiling water.
 Either way, you can experiment to find the recipe you like best.
 Recipe